jsz-05/jsz-distributed-rag/README.md

 This repository contains the code and documentation for implementing retrieval-augmented generation and prompt engineering for a chatbot to aid students in distributed computing concepts.
 The current LLM used is Google's Gemini 1.5 Flash API via Google Cloud Console, with RAG using TF-IDF.

-The chatbot in it's current work in progress state can be accessed [here.](https://jsz.pythonanywhere.com/)
+The chatbot can be accessed [here.](https://jsz.pythonanywhere.com/)

 ---